 Prepare Your Statement Beforehand

 If you do plan on talking on-camera or to a newspaper reporter, think about what you want to say ahead of time.
 It can help to have a friend who's not familiar with your business to read over your press kit and ask questions they have.
 From these questions as well as some brainstorming of your own, come up with a list of answers.
-You don't want to sound rehearsed, but you don't want to sound unprepared or saying "Umm..." a lot either.
+You don't want to sound rehearsed, but you don't want to sound unprepared or say "Umm..." a lot either.

 You also want to consider the different types of mediums.
-Newspaper has different needs than television and vice versa.
+The newspaper has different needs than television and vice versa.
 A newspaper reporter might ask you questions that are much different than a TV reporter.
 Each medium has different ways of presenting your news so they'll need the type of that suits their audience the best.